Using Elasticsearch

 • elasticsearch.hosts: Elasticsearch REST API address (external network)

-• shell-es-coord-0: The coordinating node's web shell URL
+• shell-es-coord-0: Coordinating node's web shell URL

-• shell-es-master-0: master node's web shell URL
+• shell-es-master-0: Master node's web shell URL

-• shell-es-data-0: data node's web shell URL
+• shell-es-data-0: Data node's web shell URL

 • Connection String